 The purpose of this course is to help students become more sophisticated consumers and beginning practitioners of educational research.
-The course will focus on action research methodology.
+The course will provide students with a balanced, inclusive, and integrated overview of the field of educational research.
+The course is designed to be balanced in its presentation of quantitative and qualitative research by examining foundational issues of research.
 Students will analyze published research and will plan a research project that will be implemented at a later date.